Haiti: Climate

-Haiti's climate is tropical with some variation depending on altitude.
+The climate is tropical with some variation depending on altitude.
 Port-au-Prince ranges in January from an average minimum of 23 °C to an average maximum of 31 °C; in July, from 25–35 °C. The rainfall pattern is varied, with rain heavier in some of the lowlands and the northern and eastern slopes of the mountains.
-Haiti's dry season occurs from November to January.
+The dry season occurs from November to January.

 Port-au-Prince receives an average annual rainfall of 1370 mm.
 There are two rainy seasons, April–June and October–November.
 Haiti is subject to periodic droughts and floods, made more severe by deforestation.
-Hurricanes are a menace, and the country is also prone to flooding and earthquakes.
+Hurricanes are a menace, and the country is prone to flooding and earthquakes.